 How To Squeeze A Run Into Your Tight Schedule

 The great thing about running is that you can do it anywhere.
-All you need is a pair of shoes, some active wear, and motivation.
+All you need is a pair of running shoes, some active wear, and motivation.
 And a little bit of time.

 How do you squeeze runs into your already chock full schedule?
 Roger Bannister, the first man to break four minutes in the mile back in 1954, was a veritable master at making it work with little time for training.
 Reportedly, he did almost all his training during his 30 minute lunch break while in medical school at Oxford.